-That’s okay for some, but not for most.
+And that’s okay for some, but not for most.
 Most people are turned off by investing and never really get into it because of the multitude of choices.

 The way I see it, there are two types of investing you can do:

 - Taxable – This is the area of investing that should take a back seat for most people.
 Only go here if you’ve exhausted all options above.
-If you do invest in this area, please don’t use money that could be securing your retirement or your kid’s college.
+If you do invest in this area, please don’t use money that could be securing your retirement or your children’s college.